-Benefit Description You pay Educational classes and programs High Option Coverage is limited to provide for: Nothing for counseling for up to two quit attempts per year.
-Tobacco Cessation Program to include counseling, full coverage of over the counter (OTC) Nicotine Replacement Therapy (gum, lozenge, and patch) directly dispensed by the program vendor upon enrollment to the program and tobacco cessation prescription drugs approved by the FDA to treat tobacco dependence Nothing for OTC and prescription drugs approved by the FDA to treat tobacco dependence.
-Childhood obesity education Nothing Diabetes Equipment, Supplies and Education High Option The following services and supplies are covered when recommended or prescribed for the treatment of diabetes: \$30 Same as primary care physician office visit Blood glucose monitors and blood glucose monitors for the visually impaired Same as primary care physician office visit Lancets and automatic lancing devices Test strips and control solutions for glucose monitors and visual reading and urine testing strips for glucose ketones Data management systems Insulin, syringes, alcohol swabs, injection aids, cartridges for the visually impaired, insulin pumps and appurtenances, and insulin infusion devices except that investigational and experimental drugs and supplies, as determined by HIP, will not be covered Insulin pumps and equipment for the use of the pump including batteries Insulin infusion devices Oral agents for controlling blood sugar, treating hypoglycemia such as glucose tablets and gels and glucagon for injection to increase blood glucose concentration Self-management education and diet information is provided by a licensed health care provider Specialty Pharmacy Drugs High Option Pharmaceutical agents that include injectables and infusion drugs Nothing (included in your primary care physician or specialist office visit copay) or More complex to administer and monitor in comparison to traditional drugs Nothing (included in your Outpatient hospital or ambulatory surgical center copay) Specialty Pharmacy Drugs are obtained and administered only by your physician during an approved plan of treatment • Specialty Pharmacy Drugs are comprised of the following general classes of drugs: - Biologic DMARD - ESA
+Benefit Description You pay Educational classes and programs High Option Standard Option Coverage is provided for: Tobacco Cessation Program to include counseling, full coverage of over the counter (OTC) Nicotine Replacement Therapy (gum, lozenge, and patch) directly dispensed by the program vendor upon enrollment to the program and tobacco cessation prescription drugs approved by the FDA to treat tobacco dependence Nothing for counseling for up to two quit attempts per year.
+Nothing for OTC and prescription drugs approved by the FDA to treat tobacco dependence. \$30 per visit for smoking cessation drugs, not subject to deductible Nothing for OTC and prescription drugs approved by the FDA to treat tobacco dependence.
+Childhood obesity education Nothing \$30 per visit, not subject to deductible Diabetes Equipment, Supplies and Education High Option Standard Option The following services and supplies are covered when recommended or prescribed for the treatment of diabetes: Blood glucose monitors and blood glucose monitors for the visually impaired \$30 Same as primary care physician office visit \$30, not subject to deductible Same as primary care physician office visit Lancets and automatic lancing devices Test strips and control solutions for glucose monitors and visual reading and urine testing strips for glucose ketones Data management systems Insulin, syringes, alcohol swabs, injection aids, cartridges for the visually impaired, insulin pumps and appurtenances, and insulin infusion devices except that investigational and experimental drugs and supplies, as determined by HIP, will not be covered Insulin pumps and equipment for the use of the pump including batteries Insulin infusion devices